Augustinus Bader + The Lip Balm

 At Augustinus Bader

-Hydrates and nourishes to replenish and soften dehydrated lips.
+The Lip Balm KEY BENEFITS Hydrates and nourishes to replenish and soften dehydrated lips.
 Alleviates the feeling of dry, chapped, or cracked lips.
 Natural plumping agents lock in moisture so lips appear plumper, smoother and more supple.
 A soothing blend of plant-based butters and waxes calm the skin and protect from environmental stressors.
 TFC8® supports cellular renewal and guides key ingredients to the cells.
+VISIBLE RESULTS 100% agree lips feel replenished and deeply nourished.
+100% agree lips feel comforted and soothed.
+100% agree The Lip Balm alleviates the feeling of dry, chapped and cracked lips.
+See user trials.
+ABOUT Colorless, non-glossy and non-sticky, with a subtle, well-moisturized sheen.
+Fragrance-free.
+Vegan.
+Clean.
+Free From List.
+See ingredients.